 Both Black Friday and Cyber Monday are expected to generate billions of pounds in sales this year, in the league of last year’s online spend of £1.4 billion.
 With the High Street seeing lacklustre sales, many retailers will be hoping that shoppers will be coming out in force to kickstart the festive shopping season.
 Having big retail events like Black Friday and Alibaba’s Singles’ Day are changing the way consumers purchase and brands need to understand these shifts to offer more seamless and personalised shopping experiences.

-Both Black Friday and Cyber Monday are expected to generate billions of pounds in sales this year, in the league of last year’s spend of £8 billion.
+Both Black Friday and Cyber Monday are expected to generate billions of pounds in sales, in the league of last year’s spend of £8 billion.
 With the High Street seeing lacklustre sales, many retailers will be hoping that shoppers will be coming out in force to kickstart the festive shopping season.
 Having big retail events like Black Friday and Alibaba’s Singles’ Day are changing the way consumers purchase and brands need to understand these shifts to offer more seamless and personalised shopping experiences.

 A lot can be learnt from China’s recent Singles’ Day retail extravaganza, or, as its officially called, the Global Shopping Festival 11:11.
 Singles’ Day started in the 1990s when young single people used it as an excuse to get together.
 Then in 1999 Alibaba co-opted it and turned it into a shopping event.
 Now it’s not just a single day – it’s a 20-day shopping festival – the biggest global event in retail and e-commerce with China now being the world’s largest e-commerce market.
-This year’s event smashed the 2017 record by racking up sales of 213.5 billion yuan (an eye-watering £24 billion) within 24 hours, (27% up on 2017).
+2018’s event smashed the 2017 record by racking up sales of 213.5 billion yuan (an eye-watering £24 billion) within 24 hours, (27% up on 2017).
 For comparison the US Black Friday sales in 2017 achieved $5 billion (£3.9bn).
 Alibaba also set a world record for most payment transactions with Alipay, its online payment platform, processing a staggering 256,000 payment transactions per second.
 The number of delivery orders surpassed 1 billion.
 In just one day.

 These big seasonal retail events are seeing significant consolidated consumer spend and they will account for almost half of all holiday shopping transactions (40%) – that’s 21% growth from 2017.
 Brands need to have the most compelling and relevant content and products as well as optimised and personalised shopping experiences now if they are to benefit.
 Here we look at what is driving these changes in the retail landscape and how brands need to evolve: